 - Scientific writing

 - Funding Opportunities

-We strongly encourage the participation of our students in the annual PhD retreat organized by the PhD representative.
-Furthermore, we support their attendance at regional symposia and international scientific conferences.
+We strongly encourage the participation of our students in the annual PhD retreat organized by the PhD representatives.
+Furthermore, we support students' attendance at regional symposia and international scientific conferences.
 Students also have the possibility to learn German and to obtain advice in planning their future career.